Estimated reading time: 8 minutes

 These relationships can be positive and supportive, but they are risky because there is no face-to-face interaction.

 When communicating and socializing, Generation Alpha relies heavily on technology.
 They use it to stay in touch with friends and family, share ideas, and connect with people.
-It is especially true when dating – Generation Alpha prefers to date online instead of meeting in person.
+It is especially true when dating, Gen Alpha prefers to date online instead of meeting in person.

 There are some drawbacks to this way of communication, though.
-For one, Generation Alpha often misses out on the unique experiences of meeting someone in person (like getting to know their personality).
-Additionally, some people may find Generation Alpha’s preference for communicating digitally arrogant or elitist.
+For one, Gen Alpha often misses out on the unique experiences of meeting someone in person (like getting to know their personality).
+Also, some people find Gen Alpha’s preference for communicating digitally arrogant or elitist.

 Several factors will influence how Generation Alpha handles conflict,